Tuesday, December 30, 2025

 CP4E was Guido's proposal to develop a world-changing computer language, starting with a campaign to make it work equally well (via a GUI IDE) on all major platforms.
 This he accomplished, with masterful success, and the rest is history.

-I expect Wall Streeters are already inundated with humanoid robot portfolios, glossy presentations about future product lines, and extension of the Kitchen Debate struck up by Nixon vs Khrushchev in the shadow of the Moscow Dome.
+I expect Wall Streeters are already inundated with humanoid robot portfolios, glossy presentations about future product lines, an extension of the Kitchen Debate struck up by Nixon vs Khrushchev, in the shadow of the Moscow Dome.

 The state of "kitchen technology" is indicative of civilian quality of life overall.
 If the average household has all the requisite appliances, it gets to be rated "first world" (using an obsolete jargon).
 Will Japanese households have humanoid helpers in the kitchen?
 What tasks will they perform?